Klasse-Digitale-Grafik/tutorials/GoLive.md

 Open the browser console and check for any errors or warnings while surfing your website.

 ### Minify CSS and JS
 You want to organize your code files in a way that is best readable for human beings.
 However, that might cost additional file weight.
 Consider minifying (or uglifying) your code before shipping it.
+There are copy and paste tools for [CSS](https://cssminifier.com) and [JS](https://javascript-minifier.com) and also plugins that you can integrate into your automated workflow (e.g. [Gulp](https://gulpjs.com) or package bundler like [webpack](https://webpack.js.org)).

 ### Check loading of assets
 Go to the "network" tab in your browser console and check if there are any resources that take really long to load.